LindseySully/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
+    - No, this program does not terminate on it's own.
+The terminal window produces information that says to use ctrl+c to exit.
-As long as the process is running, we cannot use this terminal for other commands.
+    - As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages